 If venturing all the way to Greenland isn’t enough of an Arctic experience for you, you can now make your stay even more extreme by sleeping in an igloo.
 Although many experiences are closed this winter, The Igloo Lodge along the shores of ice-covered Lake Nalluarsup, which first opened in 2018, is reopening for business from January 27 to April 8, 2021.
 Just as its name suggests, you’ll be sleeping in the icy confines of a traditional igloo — so bring layers!

-Each of the five hand-built igloos can fit two people comfortably and you won’t even have to worry about waking up as a human icicle.
-Reindeer skins and special winter sleeping bags are provided to keep you warm, as well as a petroleum lamp on the night table.
+Each of the six hand-built igloos can fit two people comfortably and you won’t even have to worry about waking up as a human icicle.
+Sheepskins and special winter sleeping bags are provided to keep you warm, as well as candles on the night table.
 There’s also a nearby cabin with bathroom facilities and a communal meal area, so you won’t need to hunt your own food or do your business outside with the polar bears.

 A version of this article was previously published on December 4, 2018, and was updated on December 17, 2020, with more information.